 Then you can order 2 hot plates plus one desert.
 I was happy as I like to eat!
 But I think that the amount of food was a bit wasted on the wifey.

 All the food was really nice.
 Would come back, but will make sure I was really hungry!

 December 9, 2013

 I enjoyed a delicious dinner with an associate when I was in Shanghai conducting business.
 When I returned to Baltimore I raved about the restaurant to everyone.
-Friends of ours were making an international move to Shanghai and we were discussing which moving company in Baltimore could handle such a move.
+Friends of ours were making an international move to Shanghai and we were discussing which company offering relocation services in Baltimore could handle such a move.
 I suggested Von Paris Moving and Storage since they do local, national, and international moves.
 We had used them several times and the service was professional as well as thoughtfully customer oriented.
 I also gave our friends my spiel about Jing'an and insisted they go.
 How disappointed I was to later learn from them that the restaurant had closed.
 However, after their move, my friends did make it to Jing'an to celebrate their anniversary before the doors were shuttered.

 DRUNKEN CHICKEN WITH XO SAUCE, CUCUMBER, LEMON AND CORIANDER

 - 500 ml mirin